hallfox/AlgoProject/readme.md

 - Mixed adj list graph

 Additionally as we learn more about the structure of A* we will look for certain optimizations to A* and test to see how the above parameters affect the runtime.

+#Test Case Format

+Test cases will begin with an integer *N*, the number of vertices on the first line.
+The following *N* lines will contain a value *V*, which will be the value of a vertex followed by pairs of values representing the edges going out from that vertex and the associated weight.